 Trigonometric Ratios

-This topic covers the fundamental trigonometric ratios (SOHCAHTOA) used to find unknown lengths and angles in right-angled triangles.
-For the ESAT, you must apply these principles in 2D and 3D scenarios and instantly recall the exact trig values for key angles like 30°, 45°, and 60°.
+The fundamental trigonometric ratios (SOHCAHTOA) find unknown lengths and angles in right-angled triangles, and for the ESAT you must apply them in 2D and 3D scenarios and instantly recall the exact trig values for key angles like 30, 45, and 60 degrees.

 Part of the ESAT Mathematics 1 syllabus — revision for the Engineering and Science Admissions Test (ESAT), the UAT-UK admissions test for Cambridge, Imperial, Oxford and UCL.